andrehacker/foodbrowser/README.md

 I use a normalized star schema with one fact table and three dimension tables (countries, items, measures).
 The client (JavaScript) holds all values for the dimension-tables in memory and can resolve the IDs without any additional query.
 A denormalized (embedded) model would not have any advantages for this use case.

 ## Openshift
 The app is hosted via PaaS provider [openshift](http://openshift.com/).
-I use PaaS openshift to host my application.
 There is free support for MongoDB, Java and JBoss Enterprise Application Platform 6.
 Due to the size restrictions I uploaded data for one measure only (production).

 <!--